how many tsp in 1/2 c

 What Is a Cup (and Why It Matters)

 First, let’s get the basics out of the way without sounding like a textbook.
-Think about it: a cup is a unit of volume that shows up in almost every kitchen across the United States.
+Now, a cup is a unit of volume that shows up in almost every kitchen across the United States.
 It’s not the same as a British imperial cup, and it’s definitely not the same as the little glass you might use for a cocktail.
-In the U.S. customary system, one cup equals 8 fluid ounces, which also translates to roughly 236.Also, 6 milliliters if you’re working with metric conversions.
+In the U.S. customary system, one cup equals 8 fluid ounces, which also translates to roughly 236.6 milliliters if you’re working with metric conversions.
 That’s the figure you’ll see on most recipe cards, on the side of a milk carton, or on the label of a can of soup.

 Why does this matter?
-Think about it: because when a recipe calls for “1/2 c,” it’s not just being cute—it’s telling you to use exactly half of that standard cup.
+Because when a recipe calls for “1/2 c,” it’s not just being cute—it’s telling you to use exactly half of that standard cup.
 That half‑cup measurement is a workhorse.
 You’ll find it in everything from cake batters to salad dressings, and it’s often the point where people start fiddling with measuring spoons.
 So, if you’re wondering how many teaspoons fit into that half‑cup, you’re actually asking about a bridge between two very different sized tools.

 Why Half a Cup Shows Up So Often